 Pro Tip: Stuck on outfit choices?
 Neutral colors always look fabulous in photos, regardless of backdrop.
 Clients that book a session with me receive an entire PDF dedicated to location ideas and outfit choices – be sure to ask if your photographer offers help with this, too.
 Or, for more outfit inspo, head on over to Pinterest and start browsing!

 3. Be yourselves

 How do you and your partner normally interact together?
 Do you have a silly dynamic and laugh together often?
 Are you more serious naturally?
 Do you prefer quieter, more intimate moments?
-My first bit of advice here is to try as hard as you can to pretend your photographer isn’t there and recreate an authentic dynamic together.
+My first bit of advice here is to try to pretend your photographer isn’t there and recreate an authentic dynamic together.
 If you want those fun candid images you see everywhere, then the sillier, the better in my opinion!
 Laugh together, dance together, hug each other, pick your partner up and twirl them around, etc.

 Pro Tip: Not sure where you should be looking?
 It’s always a good idea to look at your partner (or a friend) and smile.
 This allows your photographer to capture a few more candid shots as you move into your next set of prompts, or next location.